How Does Galvanising Work?

 Zinc will not react with unclean steel.

-Therefore, a successful galvanising finish is dependent on the thoroughness of the cleansing process.
+Therefore, a successful galvanising finish depends on the thoroughness of the cleansing process.

 Close inspection after immersion and cooling will reveal spots or patches.